vouksh/GoDaddyDNSSync/README.md

 3. Modify the appsettings.json file with your domain name, key, and secret.
 4. Run InstallAsService.bat as an administrator.

-If you wish to exclude certain A-records, add them as a comma-seperated list in the appsettings.json file.
+If you wish to exclude certain A-records, add them as a comma-separated list in the appsettings.json file.

 Currently only supports 1 domain per service worker.